JaninaWibker/alt-stdlib/README.md

 This is intended to be a replacement for some of the standard library data structures as well as (maybe) other utilities (such as optionals).

-This project is heavily inspired by [stb](https://github.com/nothings/stb), [serenityOS](https://github.com/SerenityOS/serenity), my operating systems class and my algorithms class at university.
+This project is heavily inspired by [stb](https://github.com/nothings/stb), [serenityOS](https://github.com/SerenityOS/serenity), my operating systems and my algorithms class at university.

 Included data structures:
 - [unbounded array](#unbounded-array)